 \end{enumerate} \end{prop}

 This proposition replaces Proposition 5 of \cite{gloter2007estimation}.
 Part \ref{prop:optimal:key:enum:2} shows that we can asymptotically replace the fractional Brownian motions $\eta_i W^{H_i}$ by the processes $\xi^{i,n}(\omega)$ in the model presented in Section \ref{sec:multiscale_model}.
-However, the processes $\xi^{i,n}(\omega)$ are defined in such a way that we can pathwise transform a process into another in the probability space $( X^{n}, \mathcal{X}_n, \mathbf{P}^{n} )$.
-This property is essential to the lower bound proof and shows how one statistical experiment can be transformed into the other.
+Moreover, the processes $\xi^{i,n}(\omega)$ are defined in such a way that we can pathwise transform one process into the other in the probability space $( X^{n}, \mathcal{X}_n, \mathbf{P}^{n} )$.
+This property is essential to proving the lower bound and explicitly shows how one statistical experiment can be transformed into the other.
 This is the main goal of points \ref{prop:optimal:key:enum:3} and \ref{prop:optimal:key:enum:4}.
 For sake of completeness, we will cover the main idea of the proof of Proposition \ref{prop:optimal:key} in Section \ref{sec:proof:optimal:key}. \\

 We can now complete the proof of Theorem \ref{thm:lower_multiscale}.
-We follow again the proof of \cite{gloter2007estimation}.
-The same procedure applies for $H$ and $\sigma$ so we focus on the efficient rate for $H$.
+We again follow \cite{gloter2007estimation}.
+The same procedure applies for $H$ and $\eta$, hence we focus on the efficient rate for $H$.
 We start with an arbitrary estimator $\widehat{H}_n$ of $H$ and we choose $I > 0$ large enough so that Proposition \ref{prop:optimal:key} holds.
 Let $M < 1/(2I)$.
-Then we have, using Proposition \ref{prop:optimal:key} and notations therein
+Then we have, using Proposition \ref{prop:optimal:key} and the notation therein,